open-covid-19/explorer/README.md

 ### Data
-The dataset used for this interactive map is the [Open COVID-19 Dataset][1], which contains total confirmed positive cases and total fatal cases for all reporting countries as well as subregions of USA and China.
-The forecasting model is built in the [forecasting repository][2]; please visit that page for more information about forecasting of disease spread.
+The dataset used for this interactive map is the [Open COVID-19 Dataset][1], which contains total confirmed positive cases and total fatal cases for all reporting countries as well as subregions of USA, China and Spain.

 ### Building the website
 The website is automatically built upon a Git push.
 To build it manually, run: